zenika-open-source/open-source-white-paper/en/04-maintaining.md

 A simple [template](https://www.makeareadme.com/#template-1) is available on makeareadme.com.
 It contains all the sections we talked about.
 You can find more informations about how to write a good README on this website.
 You can also use tools to generate your README like [readme-md-generator](https://github.com/kefranabg/readme-md-generator).
 It fill your README with informations extracted from git configuration or your `package.json` file if your project is made with JavaScript.

+### License

+The LICENSE file is what make open source possible.
+It protects users and contributors by giving them rights to use, copy, modify and contribute to your project.
+This file is mandatory you should consider not contributing to projects that don't provide a license.

+[OSI](https://opensource.org/) is an organism that promote open source software and communities for over 20 years.
+They have an process to review licenses.
+The OSI-approved licenses are the most popular licenses like [MIT](https://opensource.org/licenses/MIT) or [Apache 2.0](https://opensource.org/licenses/Apache-2.0).
+We can find a [good comparision](https://choosealicense.com/licenses/) between licenses on [choosealicense.com](https://choosealicense.com/).

+We will talk more about this important and complicated subject in a further article.
+If you want to get informed about its publication don't hesitate to follow our twitter [@ZenikaOSS](https://twitter.com/ZenikaOSS)!

 ## Usage

 semver / changelog